prestapyt/prestapyt/README.md

 prestapyt is a direct port of the PrestaShop PHP API Client, PSWebServiceLibrary.php Similar to PSWebServiceLibrary.php, prestapyt is a thin wrapper around the PrestaShop Web Service: it takes care of making the call to your PrestaShop instance's Web Service, supports the Web Service's HTTP-based CRUD operations (handling any errors) and then returns the XML ready for you to work with in Python (as well as prestasac if you work with scala)

-Beta version, the post and put doesn't yet work.

 #Installation

 The easiest way to install prestapyt (needs setuptools):